Guide to Christmas in Yorkshire 2025

 Cooking at home from home

 One of the best things about spending Christmas somewhere new is that you get to try a whole bunch of local foodstuffs.
-In Yorkshire, the county’s round-up of farm shops make shopping for Christmas dinner a dream, whether you’re looking for a bottle of home-grown wine or a selection of cheeses and meats for a fabulously classic ‘picky tea’ for Boxing Day.
+In Yorkshire, the county’s round-up of farm shops makes shopping for Christmas dinner a dream, whether you’re looking for a bottle of home-grown wine or a selection of cheeses and meats for a fabulously classic ‘picky tea’ for Boxing Day.
 If you’re after a truly extensive range of Yorkshire goodies, Botham’s of Whitby offers a superb selection of hampers, from sweet treats and breads to local gins and everything you need for an afternoon tea.
 Make your own festive picnic to enjoy mid-walk or settle into your cosy cottage for a totally tasty Christmas.

 Eating out for Christmas